onechapteraday/wordpress-plugins/README.md

 *Remove jQuery Migrate* will help you to remove jQuery migrate which is only necessary if a website have deprecated jQuery functions.

+## Remove WordPress Admin Bar

+*Remove WP Admin Bar* helps you get rid of the styles (files and inline styles) provided by the admin bar of WordPress.